provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.marker.v1.AccessGrant"></a>

 ### AccessGrant
-AccessGrant associates a colelction of permisssions with an address for delegated marker account control.
+AccessGrant associates a collection of permissions with an address for delegated marker account control.

 | Field | Type | Label | Description |